 Handel, Swaab, Vries and Jongmans (2007) found that children with relatively mild degree of encephalopathy due to birth asphyxia performed relatively better in the 4 domains tested (cognition, academic, neuropsychological functioning and behaviour) when compared to those with severe encephalopathy.
-However there was varying outcomes in those who had moderate neonatal encephalopathy.
+However those who had moderate neonatal encephalopathy had varying outcomes.